c:o/re Junior Fellow 10/23 − 09/24

 Nikita Braguinski studies the implications of technology for musicology and music.
 After studying musicology at University of Cologne he wrote his PhD thesis in media studies at Humboldt University of Berlin, working on a topic that combined musical and technical perspectives (the generation of music in early video games).
 In his postdoctoral work he has expanded the temporal focus of his study to include both pre-digital technologies and the most recent applications of machine learning.
 He was postdoctoral fellow of the department of music at Harvard University, postdoctoral researcher at Humboldt University, and visiting scholar at University of Cambridge.
 His work was supported by grants from DAAD, Volkswagen Foundation, and ZiF institute for advanced study at the University of Bielefeld, where he co-convened a research group on the role of technology in the future of musicology.
 His book “Mathematical Music.
 From Antiquity to Music AI” was recently translated into Korean.

-Life-Like Artificial Music.
-Understanding the Impact of AI on Musical Thinking
+Life-Like Artificial Music: Understanding the Impact of AI on Musical Thinking

 For centuries, the rules of musical theory have structured musical practice.
 AI based on machine learning, however, makes it possible for the first time to create “Life-Like” music that only sounds like it is based on such rules.
 In reality, AI music is not the result of an algorithmic implementation of known, explicitly stated rules of human music.
 Instead, it is based on a non-human-readable representation of abstract features, derived from music that was created by composers trained in musical theory – not from theory itself.